arthurs14/Data-Structures/README.md

 ## To Run Examples
-You may use an IDE like VS Code and run it there or open a repl or any other JavaScript code editor and run it.
+You may use an IDE like VS Code and run it there or open a repl or any other JavaScript/ Java code editor and run it.